Apollo99-Games/vector-calculator/README.md

 # vector-calculator

-This is an implementation of a vector calculator in Java.
+This is an implementation of a vector calculator in Java for vectors up to 3D.
 Note you will need some JDK and preferably an IDE to run the code as it requires a terminal to print the result (I used VS code).

 The Java Version used to test the code:
 - openjdk version "17.0.11" 2024-04-16